mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/1-print-string-comments.md

 There is a lot we don't understand.
 We will learn about it all later.

 We will start coding on line three.
-For the moment we will ignore the rest.
+We will ignore the rest for the moment.
+But we must always type it.

 ## Our first statment: printing